QChab/mapsProjectStats/README.md

 Stats on maps project : one ranking proposition in **ranking.xlsx** with many stats, the global list is sorted by mythical counts, minimum rarity and average rarity.
 Other files contain occurences counts of diverse properties.

+This does not represent real efficiency, potential or uniqueness of your piece, this is just to find out about occurences and diversity of the pieces.

 ### Project details ###
 Project twitter: https://twitter.com/Maps_Proj